 I watched a child of about two and a half years, say Carter Harrison, writing to the Chicago Mail from Fgypt, enjoy-ing a crust of bread.
-There were about it a swarm of flies, and I do not exaggerate when I say two or three dozen were on its face at one time, in patches enemy, but the grieved perplexity of a and mouth.
-It would serew up its eyes child.
-Edwy understood.
-That the boy remembered his benefactor's face was the bread.
-It did not seem at all anproved past doubt in that first long gaze, noyed.
+There were about it a swarm of flies, and I do not exaggerate when I say two or three dozen and mouth.
+It would screw up its eyes when they threatened to go in.
+I thought some must have gone into its mouth with the bread.
+It did not seem at all an-noyed.
 I saw a sleeping child on the street, whose face was almost black with the insects.
-It smiled as if angels were whispering in its ears.
-I have seen men talking pleasantly together while a dozen striking the chords sharply, he gave to measured music the tumultuous words that throbbed in his brain.
-The carouse about the board was somewhat hushed, but Edwy sang only for the boy, whose made the fly bold, and he seems unable to understand what a foreigner means when he tries to drive them off.
-He has, too, remarkably preheusile claws, and keeps them keen and sharp when taking constitutional walks over European countenances.
-It was probably the knowledge of this quality which made these neople pronounce it had luck to drive them off.
-They found it best to educate the masses to lear the infliction. educate the masses to bear the infliction and to get used to it.
-Nearly all the religious and semi-religious prohibitions and usages of the people of the world obably had their origin in some terial benefit.
-The cow was hard to raise in India.
-The cow was most necessary-so the wise priesthood made her red and thus preserved her. flesh was subject to diseases in Tgypt and Syria, so the hog was made religiously unclean and infested with devils.
+It smiled as if angels were to understand what a foreigner means when he tries to drive them off.
+He has, too, remarkably prehensile claws, and keeps them keen and sharp when taking constitutional walks over European countenances.
+It was probably the knowledge of this quality which made these people pronounce it had luck to drive them off.
+They found it best to educate the masses to bear the infliction and to get used to it.
+Nearly all the religious and semi-religious prohibitions and usages of the people of the world probably had their origin in some terial benefit.
+The cow was hard to sary-so the wise priesthood made her sacred and thus preserved her.
+Hogs, flesh was subject to diseases in Fgypt and Syria, so the hog was made religiously unclean and infested with devils.
 The Sleeper of Saltpetriere.
-The Parisian Eudoxie Adelouin, the sleeper of the Saltpetriere, has awakened from her long sleep, which was continued without a moment's interruption for nineteen days.
-She had a slumber power to hold and control the will of the of fifty days early in the year in the hospital where she now is, and has been for many years.
+The Parisian Eudoxie Adelouin, the sleeper of the Saltpetriere, has awakene from her long sleep, which was cor for many years.
 While she was on both occasions sleeping relays of medical men kept watch by her bedside.
-Some hours before her second period of somnelence ended she showed great nervous agitation, often started and had intermittent fits of trembling.
-She at length opened her eyes in the midst of a burst of laughter, which continued for about ten minutes.
-During that time she stared fixedly, and appeared, though laughing so hard, as if under some painful appre-

-Then she spoke as if she were addressing her mother, who was not with her, in an endearing manner, and on being handed a glass said she only saw her mother's image in it.
-She has since become quite cheerful, but seems to have hardly any ideas save those suggested to her by the doctors. to what is observed in most hysterical ub ects the sense of taste remains while she is under the influence of suggestion Thus, if she is given aloes and told it is sugar she will swallow it, but make a wry face to show dislike.
-If told to drink water from a champague glass shows exhibitation, and if a package which Dr. Volsin says contains an emetic is put into her hand she has violent fits of nausen. -London News.
+Some hours before her second period of somnolence ended she showed great nervous agita-tion, often started and had intermittent fits of trembling.
+She at length opened her eyes in the midst of a burst of loud laughter, which continued for about ter minutes.
+During that time she stared fixedly, and appeared, though laughing so hard, as if under some painful appre Then she spoke as if she were addressing her mother, who was not with being handed a glass said she only saw her mother's image in it.
+She has since become quite cheerful, but seems to have hardly any ideas save those sugto what is observed in most hysterical subjects the sense of taste remains while she is under the influence of suggestion Thus, if she is given aloes and told it is sugar she will swallow it, but make a wry face to show dislike.
+If told to ink water from a champague glass she shows exhibitation, and if a package which Dr. Volsin says contains an emetic is put into her hand she has violent fits of nausca. - London Neues.
 The Queen's New Chair.

 Since the Queen met with a slight accident at Windsor and sprained her knee she has not been able to stand comfortably for any long period, and at drawing rooms, although appearing to stand, she has really been sitting on a cleverly-arranged chair of crimson and gold.
-This year another and lower hair was substituted for some reason of other, with the result that several ladies nearly tumbled over when they kissed hands, as the Queen was sitting so exnastic exercise to bend down to her hands, -- London Truth.

-The Iron Duke's Confession.
+This year another and lower other, with the result that several ladies nearly tumbled over when they kissed "Nay, boy, there shall be no need.
+I saved thee once from death, I will save thee now from ingratitude," Snet Line was sitting so exceedingly low that it was quite a gymnastic exercise to bend down to her hands.-London Truth. hands, as the Queen was sitting so ex- The Iron Duke's Confession.